Summer Color - Geraniums (Pelargoniums)

 This is the first year that I’ve grown geraniums in my garden.
 I’ve always thought of them as an old-fashioned flower.
 They were ubiquitous during my childhood.
 It seemed that every stoop had a pot of red geraniums on it.
 Red is not one of my favorite colors for my garden so I haven’t considered growing geraniums for years.
 Then I saw a pink bicolor one that stopped me in my tracks.
 I had to have it.
 And I started looking more closely at geraniums.

 Geraniums are native to South Africa.
 They were brought to Europe prior to the 17th century.
 In 1630 John Tradascant the Elder, a renowned horticulturist, brought them, in the form of seeds, to England.

 The Geranium family is quite large.
 What we call geranium here in the US, is known as pelargonium, a subgenus of the geranium family, throughout the rest of the world.
-We grow two types of geraniums; zonal geraniums which have distinctive variegations or "zones" on their leaves and ivy geraniums which have leaves that look more like ivy and a draping habit.
+We grow two types of geraniums; zonal geraniums which have distinctive variegations or "zones" on their leaves and ivy geraniums which have leaves that look more like ivy and have a draping habit similar to ivy.
 Ivy geraniums are used in containers and hanging baskets.
 Flower colors for both are red, pink, white and bi-colors.

 Cultivation - Outdoors

 Geraniums are subtropical perennial evergreen plants hardy in zones 9 through 12.
 In colder growing zones, they are grown as annuals.
 They can also be over-wintered indoors or grown entirely as houseplants.
 Outdoors, they can be grown in the garden or in containers.

 In the garden, you should wait to plant your geraniums until after all danger of frost has passed and the soil has warmed.
 They like slightly acidic, well-drained soil.
 Give them a good watering after being planted and then water them regularly, allowing the soil to dry out between waterings, for the rest of the growing season.